 Portland Contemporary Home

 Tucked away in a tree-lined community that Portland is so loved for, this contemporary home re-build adds a pop of interest to the bungalow-filled neighborhood.
-Its convenient proximity to downtown shops and restaurants that are minutes away are ideal for the city dweller.
+Its convenient proximity to downtown shops and restaurants that are minutes away is ideal for the city dweller.
 The home’s location becomes even more enticing with the urban sanctuary of Mt.
 Tabor Park, just a bike ride away.
-The park is filled with off-road cycling, walking trails, recreational courts and exploring.
-The dichotomy of city and nature filled adventures makes this re-build an ideal location.
+The park is filled with off-road cycling, walking trails, recreational courts, and exploring.
+The dichotomy of city and nature-filled adventures make this re-build an ideal location.

 The A5 Aluminum Series was used throughout the home.
 The dual pane windows provide cost-effective durability in the temperate climate.
 The A5 Series boasts a larger continuous thermal break, high-performance spacers, multiple air seals, and low iron glass, which helped facilitate the Passive House standards.
-For a design where clean lines are key, the thinner profile frame furnishes the contemporary home with effortless style.
-The double pane glazing coupled with European operability is the perfect combination in creating a contemporary home-design worth noting.
-The home owners absolutely love the form and function of their tilt-turn windows!
+For a design where clean lines are key, the thinner profile frame furnishes the contemporary home with an effortless style.
+The double-pane glazing coupled with European operability is the perfect combination in creating a contemporary home-design worth noting.
+The homeowners absolutely love the form and function of their tilt-turn windows!